This is the multi-page printable view of this section. Click here to print.

 How-to guides

-You can create and use the Block Storage service in the Samsung Cloud Platform Console.
+You can create and use the Block Storage service through the Samsung Cloud Platform Console.

 3. Click the Create Service button on the Block Storage page.
-You will be taken to the Create Block Storage page.
+This will take you to the Create Block Storage page.

 Required